materialsproject/fireworks/docs/installation_tutorial_pt2.rst

     rlauncher_run.py -l my_launchpad.yaml -w my_fworker.yaml rapidfire

 You've now run multiple jobs on your FireWorker!
+You could even try running the Rocket Launcher in ``--infinite`` mode - then, you would have FireWorker that continuously ran new jobs added to the LaunchPad on the FireServer.

 Next Steps
 ==========

-A central FireServer and one or more FireWorkers pulling jobs in rapidfire mode might be all that you need to automate your application.
+A central FireServer and one or more FireWorkers pulling jobs in ``rapidfire`` mode might be all that you need to automate your application.
 However, if your FireWorker is a shared resource you might want to run jobs through an external queuing system rather than directly run ``rlauncher_run.py`` on your FireWorker.
 A description of how to run through a queue is given here:  :doc:`Launching Rockets through a queue </queue_tutorial>`.
 You can complete that tutorial now, or save it for later.

 Meanwhile, we will move on to :doc:`defining jobs using FireTasks </firetask_tutorial>`.